dtudk/pythonsupport-page/docs/internal/index.rst

    like this could be used:

        Please keep the tone polite and open.
-We will not accept any form of harrassment and/or bullying through our channels.
+We will not accept any form of harassment and/or bullying through our channels.
        We are trying to aid to the best of our abilities, and sometimes we encounter problems we have never experienced before.